wochele/Tech-Notes/Selenium/Setting-Up-Selenium-in-Windows.md

 - Download selenium
   - `pip install selinium`
 - Download browser servers and put them in PATH
+  - Use the 32-bit IE one, the 64-bit is slow on text input
-- Install Selenium standalone server
+- Install Selenium standalone server java